pgattic/brainfetch/src/zig/README.md

 ## Performance

-- Can run `/bf/mandelbrot.bf` in ~37.7 secs on average on my machine
+- Can run `/bf/mandelbrot.bf` in 8.416 secs on my machine
-- Not to worry, it has a lot of potential optimizations